cthompson165/pyAirplane/README.md

 to avoid rocketing off into space.
 With euler integration the best we can do is use really small step sizes.

 ## Examples
-The following examples require that you have the root of the project (the directory containing the "examples" folder) in your python path environment variable.

 ### Simple Example
 Create a rock with drag and drop it from 100m (from examples/drop_a_rock.py):